Nerdvanian/omarchy-fancontrol-plugin/README.md

 # Fan Control (Omarchy plugin)

 A graphical fan-curve editor for [Omarchy](https://omarchy.org)'s `omarchy-fancontrol` daemon.
-Replaces the default text-only bar pill with a proper Windows-FanControl-style graph: drag points to reshape a curve, manual speed override, per-fan renaming, and a second curve per fan that switches in automatically whenever the GPU is hotter than the CPU.
+Windows-FanControl-style graph: drag points to reshape a curve, manual speed override, per-fan renaming, and add a second curve per fan that switches in automatically depending on whether the CPU or GPU is a higher temp.

 ![Fan Control panel](preview.png)